A House Divided: The Heater Family

 Against her wishes, Caroline's two sons fought for the Confederacy.
-Her eldest, John, was 23 when the war began and he already belonged to a local militia company.
+Her eldest, John, was 23 when the war began and had already belonged to a local militia company.
 He enlisted in the 7th Virginia Cavalry and served under Turner Ashby during Stonewall Jackson's 1862 Shenandoah Valley Campaign.
-He later fought under Thomas Rosser in the "Laurel Brigade."
+He later fought under Thomas Rosser in the "Laurel Brigade".

 John was wounded during a scouting mission in January 1864 near Patterson's Creek, West Virginia.
 He died of his wounds on January 5th, 1864.
 Caroline sadly noted, "He has acted contrary to my judgment and my feelings and sympathies in this matter, but I cannot control him, he is of age and has a right to do as he please."